Hierarchical Random Measures without Tables: Application: a fair comparison with the HDP

-in the HDP; Figure~\ref{fig:elicitation_hdp} pictures the values of $(\alpha, \alpha_0)$ as a function of $(\sigma, \rho)$.
-The right plot of Figure~\ref{fig:comparison} compares the gamma-gamma hCRV with the HDP fixing the same mean, variance, and correlation.
+Figure~\ref{fig:elicitation} displays the values of $(\alpha, \alpha_0)$ for the two models as functions of $(\sigma^2, \rho)$.
+The right plot of Figure~\ref{fig:comparison} compares the normalized gamma-gamma hCRV with the HDP fixing the same mean, variance, and correlation.
 In contrast, the middle plot illustrates a common approach in which the correlation is fixed without accounting for variance.
-In conclusion, when fixing the same parameters $\alpha, \alpha_0$, one might mistakenly conclude that the gamma-gamma hCRV borrows much more information than the HDP.
+In conclusion, when fixing the same parameters $(\alpha, \alpha_0)$, one might mistakenly conclude that the gamma-gamma hCRV borrows much more information than the HDP.
 A similar misinterpretation arises when fixing the correlation without adjusting for variance.
-Ultimately, only by matching both variance and correlation, it becomes clear that the gamma-gamma hCRV exhibits only slightly more borrowing of information.
-This increase can be attributed to the hierarchical CRV leveraging not only the base measure but also the information contained in the concentration parameter.
+Ultimately, by matching variance and correlation, it becomes clear that the gamma-gamma hCRV exhibits only slightly more borrowing of information.
+This increase can be attributed to the hierarchical CRV leveraging not only the common base random probability but also information contained in the random concentration parameter.

+A similar analysis is reproduced on the Palmer Archipelago (Antarctica) penguin data \citep{palmerpenguins}, with the goal of predicting the flipper length for female penguins.
+The dataset includes three species of penguins (Adelie, Chinstrap, Gentoo) with many ties ($n = 165$, $k = 41$).
+The prior guess is $P_0 = N(100, 10)$, which provides a significant bias towards lower values of the flipper length.
+As shown in Figure~\ref{fig:penguins}, fixing the same value of the hyperparameters $(\alpha, \alpha_0)$ could incorrectly suggest that the gamma-gamma hCRV gives too much weight to the prior with respect to the HDP (left plot).
+This effect is mitigated by fixing the same correlation but different variance (middle plot) and disappears by fixing the same variance and correlation (right plot).
+Under this fair model comparison, the gamma-gamma hCRV borrows slightly more information than the HDP.
+This behavior is the same observed for the simulated data, and can be ascribed to the information contained in the common concentration parameter.